Post-Mortems9 min read

 • Conduct root cause analysis

-Use 5 Whys, Fishbone, or other techniques to dig into causes
+Use 5 Whys, Fishbone, or other RCA techniques to dig into causes

 • Identify multiple contributing factors